findas-pty-ltd/BYFN-simple/README.md

 This repository aims to reduce the Hyperledger Fabric "Build Your First Netowrk" example down to its simplest form.
 The reository also aims to break down the learning of fabric into four levels of detail.
-The lowest detail of calling the `./byfn-simple.sh up` and the highest detail of calling the fabric binaries themselves.
+The lowest level, calling the `./byfn-simple.sh up` to the highest level of calling the fabric binaries themselves.
 The Steps bellow will hopefully guide you through these levels leaving you with a better understanding of the step required to build your first fabric network.

-### In This Repository
+### In This Dir
 - configtx.yaml
     - Contains the channel configuration - one configtx per channel.
 - crypto-config.yaml